GoogleCloudPlatform/google-cloud-powershell/cmdlet-style-guide.md

 In order to avoid accidentally destroying data (deleting a file, shutting down a virtual machine, etc.) users should be prompt to confirm the operation.

-Cmdlets decorated with the [SupportsShouldProcess](https://msdn.microsoft.com/en-us/library/system.management.automation.cmdletcommonmetadataattribute.supportsshouldprocess(v=vs.85).aspx) attribute automatically get `-WhatIf` and `-Confirm` parameters.
+Cmdlets decorated with `Cmdlet`'s [SupportsShouldProcess](https://msdn.microsoft.com/en-us/library/system.management.automation.cmdletcommonmetadataattribute.supportsshouldprocess(v=vs.85).aspx)
+parameter automatically get `-WhatIf` and `-Confirm` parameters.

 `-WhatIf` is used for a cmdlet to "go through the motions" of its operation, but to not actually complete its action.
 It is used so you can test "what if" the